raymondtruong/ubook/deliverables/iteration-01.review.md

  * From most to least important.
  * For each goal/task, explain why it was not met/completed.
    e.g. Did you change your mind, or did you just not get to it yet?

+We were not able to complete view mocks in actual HTML/CSS code.
+These were left uncompleted because of time constraints but we were still able to produce simple view mocks by hand so that we did not lose the benefits of doing this task.

 ## Meeting Highlights